 The most important thing when you run a small business is to prevent complexity in your local IT infrastructure and to make it secure.
 Now it is coming the question: What benefit could you receive using Linux distro in your business?
 Lets start with the cost.
 Most Linux distributions are free.
 It means no support cost.
 After software is installed and proper configuration is done you don’t need to do something specially except to install regular and security updates.

 The best Linux choice for your small business is a general approach selection.
 You can keep a few criteria in mind as the stability must come first.
 If you are putting a distro to work its uptime is critical.
 Solid support provision comes a close second.

 We may recommend, but not limited to, some Linux distros that can serve your business and serve you faithfully.

-Ubuntu distro that isn’t just for home users.
+- Ubuntu distro, based on Debian, that isn’t just for home users.
 Canonical – the company behind Ubuntu, built very well supported product by the community.
 Long term support (LTS) gives you long-term stability and flexibility as well.
 Ubuntu offers an option of paid tech support too.
 There is available for download Ubuntu Server that is free to use.

 What do you can do with these distributions?
 Everything.
 Almost everything.
 There are many industrial applications that need to run on Windows like SCADA software, PCS7 of SIEMENS and iFIX by GE too, but this is because these software were designed to work on Windows environment only.
 They receive security patches and regular updates which are created exclusively for specific industrial productions.
 Of course the license and support cost are high but that is not “small or medium business”.
 This is the industry.
 In the same time the industry uses powerful Linux servers.